 This outline shows the Old and New Testament bare testimony of Jesus as the Son of God and the promised one for the reconciliation of man to God.

-I want you to realize something here; God Himself in the manifestation of man came to earth as the son of man and God.
-Jesus called himself the “son of man” showing his kinship to Adam.
-This he got from his earthly mother but the Holy Spirit was his father.
+I want you to realize something here; God, Himself in the manifestation of man, came to earth as the son of man and God.
+Jesus called himself the “son of man,” showing his kinship to Adam.
+He got this from his earthly mother, but the Holy Spirit was his father.
 His direct kinship to God made him the first complete man to walk the earth since Adam.
 His spirit was alive and in communication with the Father God.
-He was called the last Adam, I Corinthians 15:45.
+He was called the last Adam, 1 Corinthians 15:45.
 Jesus was the only man born of a woman who could pay the debt of spiritual life.
-Jesus was spiritually alive all the spheres of being, spirit, soul, and body were alive and He walked in perfect communion with the Father God as Adam once did.
-But unlike Adam Jesus was Spirit directed, his mind and body sought the will of God, and that was the redemption of man.
+Jesus was spiritually alive, all the spheres of being, spirit, soul, and body were active, and he walked in perfect communion with the Father God as Adam once did.
+But unlike Adam, Jesus was Spirit-directed, his mind and body sought the will of God, and that was the redemption of man.

 GOD SPIRIT SOUL BODY SATAN

-Throughout the ministry of Jesus he had to contend with Satan who was the god of the physical world, and in every situation, Jesus defeated Satan in his attempt to compromise his mission.
-When Jesus was tempted in the wilderness and during the confrontation with the Devil (Satan) in Luke chapter four, Jesus did not correct Satan when he claimed to have all the kingdoms of this world delivered to him.
-He tempted Jesus by offering all authority if Jesus would worship Satan, but Jesus answered, “ Get thee behind me Satan: for it is written, thou shall worship the Lord God and Him only shall thou serve”, Luke 4:8.
-Jesus held tightly to the word of God to defeat Satan, unlike Adam who disobeyed the words of God.
+Throughout the ministry of Jesus, he had to contend with Satan, the usurper of power in the physical world.
+In every situation, Jesus defeated Satan in his attempt to compromise his mission.
+When being tempted in the wilderness and during the confrontation with the Devil (Satan) in Luke chapter four, Jesus did not correct Satan when he claimed to have all the kingdoms of this world delivered to him.
+He tempted Jesus by offering all authority if Jesus would worship Satan, but Jesus answered, “ Get thee behind me Satan: for it is written, thou shall worship the Lord God, and He only shall thou serve,” Luke 4:8.
+Jesus held tightly to the word of God to defeat Satan, unlike Adam, who disobeyed the words of God.

-After the study of scripture you begin to see a plan of God to bring man unto himself.
-This would give a man a chance to walk free of the bonds of Satan.
-Like everything God does his plan was perfect.
+After the study of scripture, you begin to see a plan of God to bring man unto himself.
+Humanity would now have a chance to walk free of the bonds of Satan.
+Like everything, God does his plan was perfect.
 Even Satan did not understand God’s plan.
-I Corinthians 2:6-8 tells us that if the princes of this world had known the plan of God they would not have crucified the Lord of Glory.
+1 Corinthians 2:6-8 tells us that if the princes of this world had known the plan of God, they would not have crucified the Lord of Glory.
 Satan is called in the bible the prince and power of the air.